PES 2027 Annual COnference

 March 4-8.
 Sheraton Downtown, Fort Worth, TX, USA

-The submission link will be available here on August 1, 2026.
+The program committee invites your submissions for the 2027 annual meeting of the Philosophy of Education Society, to be held at the Sheraton Fort Worth Downtown Hotel in Forth Worth, TX, March 4-8, 2027.
+Submissions are welcome starting August 1, 2026, and are due on November 1, 2026.
+Link to the conference website will be available during summer 2026.
 We invite papers and session proposals for all topics in philosophy of education.
 To encourage focused conversations, we also invite contributors to consider this year’s theme: Courage.

 Courage

 We leave the concept open for interpretation.
 Courage can be moral, political, epistemic, existential, pedagogical.
 It may name the gap between knowing what is right and doing it.
 It may describe what is required to speak plainly in a climate of institutional caution, or to rethink foundational assumptions when the ground shifts under those assumptions.
+We also recognize that "courage" carries distinct resonances across languages and traditions.
+In Spanish for example, related concepts such as coraje, valentía, fortaleza, and audacia evoke overlapping but not identical meanings, ranging from moral resolve and perseverance to boldness and righteous indignation.
 We invite submissions that explore any dimension of courage in educational contexts, and we ask our contributors to practice what they theorize.
 Risk an ambitious argument.
 We ask for courage.

 Details

-Deadline for all submissions: November 1, 2026.
-We welcome all topics, and areas of inquiry, for papers or symposia (aka ‘alternative’) sessions, whether they engage the theme or not.
+Deadline for all submissions: November 1, 2026 (submission information and links will be available here by August 1, 2026).
+We welcome all topics, and areas of inquiry, for papers or symposia (aka ‘alternative’) sessions, whether they engage the conference theme or not.
 Submission possibilities include the following formats:

 • Work-in-Progress Sessions: These sessions group scholars with work-in-progress in an informal collaborative setting.
 Proposals should detail the question or claim being investigated, relevant sources/resources, likely direction, and mode(s) of analysis.
 Criteria for review include clarity and significance of the question/claim, suitability of sources/resources, suitability of mode(s) of analysis, and potential for thinking anew about issues in the field of educational philosophy.